 Key features

-1. Comprehensive OS patching
+1. Vulnerability-led OS patching

 Prioritize critical patches: Instantly deploy urgent updates while scheduling less critical ones to avoid disrupting users.